-329 (c) The attorney general, in consultation with the office of consumer affairs and business regulation, and upon the declaration by the governor that a supply emergency exists, shall take 330 appropriate action to ensure that no person shall sell a product or service that is at a price that 331 332 unreasonably exceeds the price charged before the emergency.
-The attorney general may make reasonable rules and regulations governing exceptions for the additional costs incurred in 333 connection with the acquisition, production, distribution or sale of an energy resource, as well as 334 rules and regulations regarding violations of this section.
-Nothing in this paragraph shall 335 preempt chapter 93A or any rules or regulations promulgated under such chapter.
-336
+(c) The attorney general, in consultation with the office of consumer affairs and business regulation, and upon the declaration by the governor that a supply emergency exists, shall take appropriate action to ensure that no person shall sell a product or service that is at a price that unreasonably exceeds the price charged before the emergency.
+The attorney general may make reasonable rules and regulations governing exceptions for the additional costs incurred in connection with the acquisition, production, distribution or sale of an energy resource, as well as rules and regulations regarding violations of this section.
+Nothing in this paragraph shall preempt chapter 93A or any rules or regulations promulgated under such chapter.

-SECTION 8.
-Section 26E of said chapter 111, as appearing in the 2006 Official Edition is hereby further amended by adding the following paragraph:-
+SECTION 11.
+Said chapter 111 is further amended by adding at the end of section 26E, the following paragraph:-

-The authority of the commissioner of health to employ necessary officers, agents and assistants in order to execute health laws and its regulations includes the exclusive authority to supervise and otherwise oversee said officers, agents and assistants.
+Commissioner of health authority to employ necessary officers, agents and assistants in order to execute health laws and its regulations includes the exclusive authority to supervise and otherwise oversee said officers, agents and assistants.
 Authority pursuant to this section preempts any ordinance, by-law, regulation or other state or local law that provides for the employment and supervision of department of health officers, agents and assistants.